ComponentKitchen/template-instantiation/README.md

 [Live demo](https://rawgit.com/ComponentKitchen/template-instantiation/master/demos/manual.html) ([Source](./demos/manual.html))

 Exposing updaters as a first-class object allows frameworks to construct them and use them directly, independent of `HTMLTemplateElement`.
-This allows other libraries, such as the hypothetical tagged template literal demo above, to generate compatible `ElementFactory` objects.
+(They are essentially curried functions, holding on to the node they will update and other information, so that they can accept a single argument: the new data to apply.)
+Updaters can be used on their own.
+They allows other libraries, such as the hypothetical tagged template literal demo above, to generate compatible `ElementFactory` objects.

 ## Polyfilling